Mets vs Phillies: Odds, Spread, and Total

 Mets vs Phillies Predictions and Picks

-Juan Soto leads the team in home runs, and he had one walk in Game 1.
-The Mets' offense is trending down, and their last two losses were one-run defeats.
-New York needs to find a way to get another winning streak going because their wild-card spot is slipping away.
-On the mound for the Mets is Sean Manaea, who is 1-2, with a 5.60 ERA.
-He has no quality starts this season and has given up four runs or more in five of his last six outings.
+Juan Soto leads the team in home runs, and he had one hit in Game 2.
+The Mets' offense is trending down, and they can't seem to set the tone in these huge games.
+New York needs to get the offense going early and show some fight from the start..
+On the mound for the Mets is Clay Holmes, who is 11-7, with a 3.61 ERA.
+He has seven quality starts on the season and has given up two runs or less in four straight outings.

-Philadelphia is 46-23 at home and 7-3 in their last 10 games.
-The Phillies are 10th in runs scored, third in batting average, sixth in on-base percentage, and eighth in slugging percentage.
+Philadelphia is 47-23 at home and 7-3 in their last 10 games.
+The Phillies are 10th in runs scored, third in batting average, sixth in on-base percentage, and ninth in slugging percentage.
 They are ranked seventh in ERA.

 Kyle Schwarber leads the team in home runs and RBIs.
-In Game 1, he had one walk.
-Philly is winning low-scoring and close games.
-They would like to get the bats going and take some stress off the pitching staff.
-On the mound for the Phillies is Ranger Suarez, who is 11-6, with a 2.76 ERA.
-He has 15 quality starts this season, and two of his last three outings were shutouts.
+In Game 2, he had a home run and three RBIs.
+Philly is playing with ease against the Mets.
+The offense set the tone early, and the pitching continues to be solid.
+On the mound for the Phillies is Cristopher Sanchez, who is 12-5, with a 2.50 ERA.
+He has 20 quality starts this season, but is 0-2 against the Mets this year.